 Distribution: Southeast Asia

 Color/Appearance: Tends to be a almost white to pale yellow, sometimes grayish.
 Sapwood and heartwood not differentiated.
-Prone to spalting and blue fungal staining (as in the case of the pictured sample).
+Prone to spalting and blue fungal staining (see pictured sample for reference).

 Grain/Texture: Grain is straight or slightly interlocked, and usually without any notable figure or character.
-Texture is medium to fine, with a low surface luster.
+Texture is medium to fine, with a low natural luster.

 Rot Resistance: Rated as non-durable to perishable regarding decay resistance, and also susceptible to insect attacks.

 Odor: Has a strongly unpleasant scent while green, which mostly subsides once fully dried—though this scent may return if the wood is re-wetted.